wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 is that we have to inherit from TestCase.
 The naming over the method in the class also follows a convention, all tests start with `test_` and they also contain some type of assertion, which is the test.
-Here we are check if the values are equal, with the `assertEqual` method, but other types of assertions are also possible.
+Here we are checking if the values are equal, with the `assertEqual` method, but other types of assertions are also possible.
 See the Python Documentation on unit tests, <https://docs.python.org/2/library/unittest.html> for other commands (i.e. `assertItemsEqual`, `assertListEqual`, `assertDictEqual`, etc).
-Django's testing machinery is derived from Python's but also provides an number of other asserts and specific test cases.
+Django's testing machinery is derived from Python's but also provides a number of other asserts and specific test cases.

 Now lets run test: